-I wasn’t going to risk a single bite but I also didn’t want to drench myself in nasty chemicals either.
+I wasn’t going to risk a single bite but I didn’t want to drench myself in nasty chemicals either.
 I wasn’t going to use how Amazon tribes deal with mosquitoes by rubbing ants on their skin.
 Would you?
 So, how to avoid mosquito bites?
 Enter Eliis Brigham who stock the Craghopper range of NosiLife outdoor gear, perfect for fending off those pesky jungle mosquitoes.

 After having a look through the extensive Nosilife by Craghopper range I chose a long-sleeved adventure shirt – well I was going on an adventure, a short-sleeved keisha polo shirt and a pair of convertible hiking pants.
 Perfect for my three-day stay in the Amazon Jungle.

 NosiLife Convertible Hiking Pant

 Convertible Hiking Pant – These lightweight trousers are great for warmer climates and aren’t too tight in the leg which is great for walking and hiking as they don’t restrict movement.

 They’ve also got the added bonus of Solarshield inbuilt UPF 40+ and, of course, anti-mosquito protection.
 The zip-on, zip-off legs mean you’ve got shorts or long trousers if the weather changes.
 Great for space-saving because it saves having to pack a pair of each.

 Other useful features are five pockets including three zipped pockets.
 There’s a detachable, mini dry-bag in one of the pockets – handy for keeping my mobile dry during trips out on the boat.